DD-44/Proj-1__Real_Estate_Mkt_Price_Analysis/README.md

 # Project 1 - (Aug-Feb Data Science) Mon-Wed

 Project Title: Real Estate Market Price Analysis

-Project Title: Real Estate price variation – are we facing a new bubble?
+ “Are we facing another “bubble”?
 Name of Group: Insane Data Prophets Team Members: Dan Dragone, Billy Martinez, Pavana Srinivasa, Roma Patel

-Project Description/Outline: Our group is looking to analyze the real estate market variation over time, analyze the increase/decrease in comparison with the inflation rates and a closer analysis comparing the years before the last crisis (subprime crisis 2007-2010) and the market price variation since then.
+Project Description/Outline: Our group decide to analyze the real estate market variation over time, analyze the increase/decrease in comparison with the inflation rates.
+Closer analysis comparing the years before the last crisis (subprime crisis 2007-2010) and the market price variation since then.
+Also to predict the real estate market prices (regression).
 Ideally, we will have the ability to answer if we are facing a new bubble.

-Data Sources: Real estate data sources (3): https://www.usabledatabases.com/#contact-us https://www.realtor.com/research/data https://www.zillow.com/research/ztrax/
+Data Sources: Real estate data sources (3):https://www.usabledatabases.com/#contact-us , https://www.realtor.com/research/data , https://www.zillow.com/research/ztrax/

 Inflation rate sources: http: …